Moetez-Fradi/LLM-Engineer-Handbook-Twin/README.md

 **Status:** Work in progress.
 Interfaces and scripts may change.

 ## Overview
-- **ETL:** Orchestrates steps to crawl links, fetch profiles/repos, and persist normalized documents.
+- **ETL:** a pipeline composed of steps to crawl links, fetch profiles/repos, and persist normalized documents.
-- **Crawlers:** Pluggable crawlers (GitHub, LinkedIn, Custom) via a simple base interface and dispatcher.
+- **DB:** MongoDB with simple document models for storage and retrieval and Qdrant as a vector DB.
-- **DB:** MongoDB integration with simple document models for storage and retrieval.
+- **Experiments:** random space for experimenting while learning.
-- **Experiments:** Scratch space for encoders and LinkedIn export tooling.
+- **Feature:** the pipeline to extract features from the data warehouse and store them to the feature store

 ## Repo Structure
 - `ETL/`: Pipeline runner and steps